It's a Wonderful Life: Adaptations in other media

-Philip Grecian's 2006 radio play based on the film It's a Wonderful Life is a faithful adaptation, now in its third incarnation, that has been performed numerous times by local theatres in Canada.

 The Last Temptation of Clarence Odbody is a 2011 novel written by John Pierson.
 The novel imagines the future lives of various characters if George had not survived his jump into the river.

-Scenes from the film are seen in the 2016 documentary Abacus: Small Enough to Jail, where Abacus Federal Savings Bank founder and chairman Thomas Sung talked about how It's a Wonderful Life influenced him.

-A stage-adaptation of the story was presented at The Tower Theatre in Winchester in December 2016 by Blue Apple Theatre with Lawrie Morris in the role of George Bailey.
-This is believed to be the first time an actor with an intellectual disability (Lawrie Morris had Down's Syndrome) has had the role.

 A new "cinematic audio" adaptation by David Ossman of the Firesign Theatre was produced and directed by Ossman and his wife Judith Walcutt of Otherworld Media in December 2019 at the Whidbey Island Center for the Arts.
 Their version combined elements of traditional and radio theatre, with costumes, sets, makeup, and lighting effects, as well as live music, live sound effects, and over 20 microphones.

+In 2024, Liverpool-based theatre company, Old Fruit Jar Productions, staged a production of Mary Elliott Nelson's adaptation of It's A Wonderful Life, which played for two weeks at the Royal Court Theatre, Liverpool and a week's extension at St George's Hall, Liverpool.
+In 2025, it was announced that the show would return to the Royal Court for another limited season.

 Remakes

-It Happened One Christmas was a 1977 television movie remake of the classic film, whose screenplay Lionel Chetwynd based on both the original Van Doren Stern short story and the 1946 screenplay.
+It Happened One Christmas was a 1977 television movie remake of the classic film, the screenplay of which Lionel Chetwynd based on both the original Van Doren Stern short story and the 1946 screenplay.
 This remake employed gender-reversal, with Marlo Thomas as the protagonist Mary Bailey, Wayne Rogers as George Hatch, and Cloris Leachman as the angel Clara Oddbody.
 Leachman received her tenth Emmy nomination for this role.
-In a significant departure from his earlier roles, Orson Welles was cast as Mr. Potter.
+Orson Welles was cast as Mr. Potter.
 Following initial positive reviews, the made-for-television film was rebroadcast twice in 1978 and 1979, but has not been shown since on national re-broadcasts or issued to home media.

 Merry Christmas, George Bailey was a 1997 PBS television movie adaptation of the film directed by Matthew Diamond and starring Bill Pullman as George Bailey, Penelope Ann Miller as Mary, Nathan Lane as Clarence and Martin Landau as Potter.

 The Christmas Spirit was a retelling of the movie starring Nicollette Sheridan as Charlotte Hart.
 This was a made-for-TV film aired on December 1, 2013, on the Hallmark Channel executive produced by Sheridan under her company, Wyke Lane Productions, and Brad Krevoy Television.
 The film was directed and written by Jack Angelo.
 Spirit was set in the present day, with the Hart character working to save a "quiet New England town from a ruthless real estate developer".
 The film was planned to kick off a film series about the Hart character.
 The film had 3.372 million viewers overall.